nuu-engineering/Elixir-Style-Conventions/README.md

     | Space&#160;after | `,` `:` `not` |
     | Spaces&#160;around | `*` `/` `+` `-` `++` `--` `<>` `in` `not in` `\|>` `<<<` `>>>` `~>>` `<<~` `~>` `<~` `<~>` `<\|>` `<` `>` `<=` `>=` `==` `!=` `=~` `===` `!==` `&&` `&&&` `and` `\|\|` `\|\|\|` `or` `=` `=>` `::` `when` `<-` `\\` |

-    > Note: The operators `+` `-` are overloaded, they exist with one-arity and two-arity.
+    > ⚠️ The operators `+` `-` are overloaded, they exist with one-arity and two-arity.
 When used with one-arity, no spaces are required.
 When are used with two-arity, spaces are placed around the operator.

     ```elixir
     # Not preferred